ipspace/blog/content/posts/2022/06/data-center-switching-asic-tradeoffs.md

 **Programmable forwarding pipeline**.
 Having a forwarding pipeline in which every step can do anything you wish sounds wonderful... until you realize how much complexity you have to add to the switching silicon to make it happen.

-More complex silicon is either slower, or more expensive because you have to use better manufacturing process.
+More complex silicon is either slower, or more expensive because you have to use better manufacturing process, but the difference might not be huge.
+In a [paper published in 2013](https://dl.acm.org/doi/pdf/10.1145/2486001.2486011) (pointer to the paper provided by [Aaron Glenn](https://www.linkedin.com/in/aaglenn/)), the authors estimated that programmable pipeline increased the area of their ASIC by ~15% (see section 5.5).

 Oh, and there's the tiny little detail of multiple steps in the pipeline using the same lookup tables (see above).

 ### Real-Life Examples